WIN-Services/backend-interview/README.md

 Set Up Database: Create a PostgreSQL database and update the database configuration in .env file.
 Run Migrations: npm run migrate to run database migrations.
 Start Server: npm start to start the server.
+To get the values of service table we can use seeder node seesServiceTable.js

 Run through docker
  docker build -t order-management .